 When reporting a vulnerability, please provide as much detail as you can, to help us with validation and reproduction of it.

 Your input and feedback on our security are always appreciated.
 As much as we want to respond to all reports, it’s not feasible for us to do so.
-We typically only respond to vulnerability reports that are classified as High or will receive a reward.
+We typically only reward vulnerability reports that are classified as High.

 Reports classified as Low, Duplicate, Declined will usually not receive a response but will be added to our internal issue tracker.